sjentsch/lsjDocs/Ch04/Ch04_Descriptives_2.rst

 describe things, after all, and right now the variance is really just a gibberish number.
 Unfortunately, the reason why I have not given you the human-friendly interpretation of the variance is that there really is not one.
-Thit is the most serious problem with the variance.
+This is the most serious problem with the variance.
 Although it has some elegant mathematical properties that suggest that it really is a fundamental quantity for expressing variation, it is completely useless if you want to communicate with an actual human.
 Variances are completely uninterpretable in terms of the original variable!
 All the numbers have been squared and they do not mean anything anymore.
-Thit is a huge issue.
+This is a huge issue.
 For instance, according to the table I presented earlier, the margin in game 1 was “376.36 points-squared higher than the average margin”.
-Thit is *exactly* as stupid as it sounds, and so when we calculate a variance of 324.64 we are in the same situation.
+This is *exactly* as stupid as it sounds, and so when we calculate a variance of 324.64 we are in the same situation.
 I have watched a lot of footy games, and at no time has anyone ever referred to “points squared”.
 It is *not* a real unit of measurement, and since the variance